telliott99/CryptoQuickies/RSA_key_intro.md

 >
 ```

-Exactly in the order that we specified them to the constructor.
+These are exactly in the order that we specified them to the constructor.

-We have three more values
+We have three extra values

     288009593
     658020893